adyates/ksw-school-scrape/README.md

 [KSW](www.kuksoolwon.com/site/schools) website for later mashup.

 If you are an intrepid person planning on using this, re-run locally, using any noted API keys.
-Reusing the CSV from this project directly is a terrible idea for data staleness reasons.

 ## Long version
 Part of a project to determine, from a given city, what the nearest school location should be